wikirate/wikirate4ruby/examples/Add Answer.md

 found in [examples/Configurations.md](https://github.com/wikirate/wikirate4ruby/blob/main/examples/Configuration.md)

-WikiRate's REST API allows you to import answers on metrics about companies. wikirate4ruby provides the method `add_research_metric_answer` to allow users to import answers on metrics.
+WikiRate's REST API allows you to import answers on metrics about companies. wikirate4ruby provides the method `add_answer` to allow users to import answers on metrics.
 The method takes as an input a number of parameters where all the information about the new answer is defined.
 The parameters can be split into required and optional.